Indian locomotive class WDM-2G: Performance and specifications

 The WDM-2G are inspired by the hundreds of gensets in service over North America.
-Being the first locomotives to be built by Diesel-Loco Modernisation Works, they have certain features which are not found on regular locomotives in Indian Railways such as extensive use of marker and indication lamps and a cab structure inspired by the ones found on American locomotives like EMD SD40-2.
-The locos, for the first time in India, featured K5LA multi chime horn, which proved to be a little quieter for Indian operations.
+Being the first locomotives to be built by Diesel-Loco Modernization Works, they have certain features which are not found on regular locomotives in Indian Railways such as extensive use of marker and indication lamps and a cab structure inspired by the ones found on American locomotives like EMD SD40-2.
+The locos, for the first time in India, featured a Nathan K5LA multi-chime horn, which proved to be a little quieter for Indian operations.

 On the inside, the locomotive features 3 prime movers, each of Cummins QSK-19 type which is a 6 cylinder four stroke engine producing a power of 800 HP.
-The locomotive retained the ALCo high adhesion bogie from the WDM-2/3 locomotives but was moving by TM4907 for each axle which are a type of direct current traction motor.
-The locomotive has a weight of 117 tonnes distributed over 6 axles making an axle load of 19.5 tonnes/axle.
-The low weight limited the tractive effort to 37.2 tonnes force while allowing a speed up to 120kmph.
+The locomotive retained the ALCO high adhesion bogie from the WDM-2/3 locomotives but was moving by TM4907 for each axle which are a type of direct current traction motor.
+The locomotive has a weight of 117 tons distributed over 6 axles making an axle load of 19.5 tons/axle.
+The low weight limited the tractive effort to 37.2 tons force while allowing a speed up to 120kmph.
 Apart from that, the locomotives have dynamic braking, conventional braking and vigilance control device for driver alertness and safety.

 The major advantage of these locomotives operationally offer is the reduced fuel consumption and lower emission.
 They reportedly consume 20% lesser fuel than locomotives of same specifications and power in the Railways.
 This also means that the resultant nitrous oxides emission is lesser in these locos making them more environmentally friendly than the previous diesel locomotives of Indian Railways.